 The recipe I adapted had the great idea to use an orange to bring a nice citrusy flavor to the drink, which I loved.
 Basically all you'll need to do is throw an orange in with a bunch of apples, top it off with water, then add spices and sweetener to taste.

 If you're a person who likes exact measurements, I included what I did below!
-Make sure you just use a big enough size – I used a 4-quart size like this one which worked nicely, adjust accordingly to your measurements.
+Make sure you just use a big enough size – I used a 4-quart size which worked nicely, adjust accordingly to your measurements.

 Once the apples are soft (after 2-3 hours of cooking on high in the crockpot), mash those babies up to get all the juices out.
 Then let it sit and cook for another hour or two until you're ready to strain out the pulp.